There are three different forms of medical cannabis currently available in select regions:

 Some approve of pharmaceutical forms of cannabis because these have passed through FDA scrutiny.
 At the same time, however, many advocates of pharma forms of cannabis do not approve of (either non-FDA approved isolates or) whole plant forms of cannabis, because they believe they’re too risky.

-Still others not only approve of whole plant cannabis, but they advocate its use over pharma/isolate forms of cannabis, claiming whole plant cannabis is actually less risky than cannabis isolates (whether or not they’re FDA-approved).
+Still others not only approve of whole-plant cannabis, but they advocate its use over pharma/isolate forms of cannabis, claiming whole-plant cannabis is actually less risky than cannabis isolates (whether or not they’re FDA-approved).

 So who’s right?
 Is medical cannabis risky?
-Is whole plant cannabis more or less risky than pharma/isolates?
+Is whole-plant cannabis more or less risky than pharma/isolates?
 This analysis addresses these questions.

 Is medical cannabis risky?

 Few actions in life contain no risk.
 Yes, medical cannabis is risky.
 In fact, all medications are generally risky.
-If nonzero risk was the criterion for whether or not we should use a particular medication, then the answer would generally be no, we should not take that medication, because it’s risky.
+If the nonzero risk was the criterion for whether or not we should use a particular medication, then the answer would generally be no, we should not take that medication, because it’s risky.

 However, that’s not the question we should be asking.
 The appropriate question is actually twofold.
 First, do the benefits of medical cannabis outweigh the costs?
 And second, what are the alternatives to medical cannabis?
 That is, is cannabis risky, as compared with what?

-As an aside, many doctors and scientist believe cannabis is too risky to advocate its use for medical patients.
-To these doctors and scientists I would ask, “what alternatives do patients face?”
+As an aside, many doctors and scientists believe cannabis is too risky to advocate its use for medical patients.
+To these doctors and scientists, I would ask, “what alternatives do patients face?”
 I expect that in 10 years, scientists will have achieved a much better understanding of how cannabis works in our bodies, and technologists will have created much safer and more effective means of using medical cannabis.
 However, that doesn’t help current patients who are faced with medical problems they want to treat right now.
 For these patients, doctors and scientists (not to mention the patients themselves) must consider the alternatives to medical cannabis that are currently available to help treat these patients’ healthcare problems.

-Each option, whole plant and isolate, offers a very different bundle of benefits and costs.
-Since patients vary in their individual circumstances, it would make sense to discover that some people will find whole plant cannabis offers a more favorable overall experience, while others will find the experience associated with pharmaceutical cannabis preferable.
+Each option, whole plant, and isolate offers a very different bundle of benefits and costs.
+Since patients vary in their individual circumstances, it would make sense to discover that some people will find whole-plant cannabis offers a more favorable overall experience, while others will find the experience associated with pharmaceutical cannabis preferable.
 Let’s see how different aspects of the whole plant and pharma/isolate forms of cannabis compare with each other.

 Do profiles of active ingredients vary from one sample of cannabis to the next?

-Whole Plant: Profiles of whole plant cannabis flower or extract are generally not identical from sample to sample, due to natural variation in plant makeups.
+Whole Plant: Profiles of whole-plant cannabis flower or extract are generally not identical from sample to sample, due to natural variation in plant makeups.

 Isolates/Pharma: Profiles of isolates or pharma products do not vary from sample to sample.
 Processes ensure each dose is identical to the next.

 Advocates of isolates insist that consistency from dose to dose is crucial for medical users.
-Whole plant advocates argue that benefits achieved from interactions of different compounds in the cannabis plant (i.e., the entourage effect) outweigh the disadvantages of dose-to-dose variations in formulations.
+Whole plant advocates argue that the benefits achieved from interactions of different compounds in the cannabis plant (i.e., the entourage effect) outweigh the disadvantages of dose-to-dose variations in formulations.